South Korea: North Korea

-Both North and South Korea claim complete sovereignty over the entire peninsula and outlying islands.
+South Korea claims complete sovereignty over the entire peninsula and outlying islands.
+North and South Korea are still technically at war (having never signed a peace treaty after the Korean War) and share the world's most heavily fortified border.
 Despite mutual animosity, reconciliation efforts have continued since the initial separation between North and South Korea.
-Political figures such as Kim Ku worked to reconcile the two governments even after the Korean War.
-With longstanding animosity following the Korean War from 1950 to 1953, North Korea and South Korea signed an agreement to pursue peace.
-On October 4, 2007, Roh Moo-Hyun and North Korean leader Kim Jong Il signed an eight-point agreement on issues of permanent peace, high-level talks, economic cooperation, renewal of train services, highway and air travel, and a joint Olympic cheering squad.

-North Korean leader Kim Jong Un and South Korean President Moon Jae-in shake hands inside the Peace House.
+During the late 1990s and 2000s, South Korea pursued the Sunshine Policy, promoting improved ties with North Korea.

 Despite the Sunshine Policy and efforts at reconciliation, the progress was complicated by North Korean missile tests in 1993, 1998, 2006, 2009, and 2013.
 By early 2009, relationships between North and South Korea were very tense; North Korea had been reported to have deployed missiles, ended its former agreements with South Korea, and threatened South Korea and the United States not to interfere with a satellite launch it had planned.
-North and South Korea are still technically at war (having never signed a peace treaty after the Korean War) and share the world's most heavily fortified border.
-In January 2024, in response to increasing tensions, North Korea abandoned peaceful reunification plans and labeled South Korea as the most hostile country to North Korea.
+Relations improved in the late 2010s but deteriorated again in the 2020s.
+In 2024, in response to increasing tensions, North Korea abandoned peaceful reunification plans and labeled South Korea as the most hostile country to North Korea.